Miyajima Island: Best Things to Do

 10. Rilakkuma Sabo

-Rilakkuma Sabo is a character themed cafe on the Miyajima Omotesando Shopping Street, featuring a popular Japanese character Rilakkuma.
-The restaurant and takeaway area of the store is closed now, but the shop area offers a wide range of Rilakkuma exclusive to Miyajima Island, featuring famous icons and motif of the region such as the floating torii gate and maple leaves.
+Rilakkuma Sabo is a character-themed cafe on the Miyajima Omotesando Shopping Street, featuring the popular Japanese character Rilakkuma.
+The restaurant and takeaway area of the store is closed now, but the shop area offers a wide range of Rilakkuma exclusive to Miyajima Island, featuring famous icons and motifs of the region, such as the floating torii gate and maple leaves.

 More info: Rilakkuma Themed Cafe in Miyajima